crodriguez4443/dende-arts-site/src/blog/the-capoeira-belt-system-explained-by-a-capoeira-teacher/index.md

-Since this document does not contain song lyrics, I cannot create a table with Portuguese and English lyrics as specified.
-The document appears to be an informative article about the Capoeira belt system.
-Would you like me to help you with something else related to this text?
+The document does not contain song lyrics, so I will not modify the text.
+The markdown document appears to be an informative article about the Capoeira belt system and will remain unchanged.